wswebcreation/protractor-multiple-cucumber-html-reporter-plugin/README.md

 > **THIS WILL ONLY WORK WITH `automaticallyGenerateReport:true`.
 IF YOU GENERATE THE REPORT LATER PLEASE LOOK AT [multiple-cucumber-html-reporter](https://github.com/wswebcreation/multiple-cucumber-html-reporter#usage)**

+### `displayDuration`
+- **Type:** `boolean`
+- **Mandatory:** No

+If set to true the duration of steps, scenarios and features is displayed on the Features overview and single feature page in an easily readable format.
+This expects the durations in the report to be in milliseconds, which might result in incorrect durations when using a version of Cucumber that does not report in milliseconds (like v.1).

+> **NOTE: Only the duration of a feature can be shown in the features overview.
+A total duration over all features CAN NOT be given because the module doesn't know if all features have been run in parallel**

 ### `jsonOutputPath`
 - **Type:** `string`
 - **Default:** `json-output-folder`